TLGC/tlgc-jekyll/README.md

 Images are in '/img/about/'

-###Team
+###Pastors

-Team members and info are in '_config.yml'
+Pastors and info are in '_config.yml'

-Images are in '/img/team/'
+Images are in '/img/pastors/'

 # Demo

-View this jekyll theme in action [here](https://y7kim.github.io/agency-jekyll-theme)
+View the website in action [here](https://www.tlg-church.com/)

 =========
 For more details, read [documentation](http://jekyllrb.com/)